bekahwebb/bekahwebb.github.io/_posts/2023-09-01-A-look-at-the-Cost-of-Camping-at-all-63-National-Parks.md

 ![cost_hist.png](/assets/images/cost_hist.png)

 There are two campsites with the max cost.
-I wanted to examine the details of the row with Camp Round Meadow.
+I wanted to examine the details of the row with Camp Greentop Park.

 ```
 # Filter out rows where 'Cost' is NaN